Marriage in Iran: Employment

 A husband can forbid his wife to work.
 According to Article 1117 of Iran's civil code, a husband can prevent his wife from occupations that he "deems against family values or inimical to his or her reputation."

 Abortion

 Access to abortion, contraception, voluntary sterilization services and related information is criminalized as of November 2021, under the "Youthful Population and Protection of the Family" law.

 Sex before marriage

-According to article 88 of the Islamic Penal Code of Iran, the penalty for adultery (zina) for an unmarried man or woman is 100 lashes (FIDH Aug.
+According to Article 88 of the Islamic Penal Code of Iran, the penalty for adultery (zina) for an unmarried man or woman is 100 lashes (FIDH Aug.
 2003, 8).
-However, if the man-(married or unmarried) is a non-Muslim and the woman is a Muslim, his punishment for adultery with her shall be death, according to article 82.
-Legal proof of adultery is very difficult and prosecution is infrequent.
+However, if the man (married or unmarried) is a non-Muslim and the woman is a Muslim, his punishment for adultery with her shall be death, according to Article 82.
+Legal proof of adultery is very difficult, meaning prosecution is infrequent.